govindak-umd/Social-Distancing-Checker/README.md

 Change necessary configurations by setting up configs.py

-Run train.py
+Run `train.py`

 Visualize results on Video
 --

-Run on Custom video by inserting the video in path and run the detection file
+Run on Custom video by inserting the video in path and run the detection file.
+Tested on [this video](https://www.youtube.com/watch?v=GJNjaRJWVP8).

-Run detection_custom.py
+Run `detection_custom.py`

 Checking Tensorflow graphs
 --

-Check the graphs using : tensorboard --logdir=log
+Check the graphs using : `tensorboard --logdir=log`

-## Current status : I am working on improving the training weights.
+## Current status

+`I am working on improving the training weights.`

 ## Credits